Skip to main content

 Commercial auto filings are operation-specific, not universal.

-A Florida business may need commercial auto coverage without needing FMCSA operating authority filings.
+A Florida business may need commercial auto coverage without needing FMCSA operating-authority filings.
 Filings become more likely when the account involves for-hire transportation, interstate operations, certain passenger or hazardous-material exposure, household goods, broker or freight-forwarder authority, cargo obligations, IRP registration, or contracts that require specific proof.
-Ask before assuming.
+The first job is separating the insurance question from the authority, filing, and registration question.

 Practical review map